-Generally messages will be delivered within 60 seconds; however this depends on the recipients’ mobile provider, at peak times there can be a delay of a few minutes.
+Generally, DivaTxt messages will be delivered within 60 seconds; however this depends on the recipients’ mobile provider.
+At peak times there can be a delay of a few minutes.

 It will appear on the report as Invalid Number if the number is not in use.

-Yes.
-The system is web based and so can be used from anywhere, this means that if your office is closed in an emergency, the lines of communication will still be open.
+Yes – the DivaTxt system is web based and so can be used from anywhere.
+This means that if your office is closed in an emergency, the lines of communication will still be open.

-If you are a PAYG customer then we don’t refund unused messages but they are valid for 12 months and you can send them at any time you wish within 12 months of purchasing them.
+No – you can cancel the DivaTxt service at any time.
+If you are on a monthly plan then you’ll be billed for the current month and not again unless you sign up again.
+If you are a PAYG customer then we don’t refund unused messages but they are valid for 12 months of purchase and you can send them at any time you wish within that time.

 Messages will use more than 1 credit if: